thanks4opensource/markoplexing/README.md

 Configurable circuit (matrix/charlieplex) <a name="configurable_circuit"</a>
 ----------------------------------------

-As an extra added bonus for the first 100 users to clone or download this repository (as well as any and all others -- I have no intention of removing the circuit; I just like the sound of the marketing phrase "for the first 100") will receive, free of charge, the following circuit diagram which can be configured via jumpers into either a 3x4 matrix or a 12-key/4-port charlieplex arrangement.
+As an extra added bonus for the first 100 users to clone or download this repository (as well as any and all others -- I have no plans to remove the circuit, I just like the sound of the marketing phrase "for the first 100") will receive, free of charge, the following circuit diagram which can be configured via jumpers into either a 3x4 matrix or a 12-key/4-port charlieplex arrangement.

 The three 4-position headers shown as all jumpered represent an incorrect configuration.
 (I didn't know how to draw headers/jumpers differently.)
 To use the circuit as a 3x4 matrix, connect the middle two pins (#2 and #3) of each of the three headers.

-To use it as for 12-key/4-port charlieplexing/markoplexing, connect the outer sets of pins (#1 to #2 and #3 to #4) on each header, and connect Columns 1 through 4 to the four I/O ports.
-(The Row 1 through 3 connections are unused in this configuration.)
+To use it as for 12-key/4-port charlieplexing/markoplexing, connect the outer sets of pins (#1 to #2 and #3 to #4) on each header, and connect columns 1 through 4 to the four I/O ports.
+(The row 1 through 3 connections are unused in this configuration.)
 The switch numbers in this diagram map to the ones in the charlieplex diagrams above as:

         configurable    charlieplex
         ------------    -----------